streathamchess/streathamchess.github.io/_posts/2015-04-28-alexander.md

 Robin managed to draw in what looked like very complicated game, despite arriving late and having to play with 33 minutes vs. 60 minutes time handicap.

-Another half point was due to David's play in strange French Winawer which went 1. e4 e6 2. d4 d5 3.
+Another half point was due to David's play in a strange French Winawer which went 1. e4 e6 2. d4 d5 3.
 Nc3 Bb4 4. a3 Bxc3+ 5. bxc3 dxe4 6.
 Qd2 ?!

 <br/>